guyroyse/tracking-aircraft/README.md

 sudo apt install dump1090-mutability
 ```

-You'll might be asked if you want to install this so that it always runs.
+You might be asked if you want to install this so that it always runs.
 I've only ever said no.

 #### Mac